klange/toaruos/README.md

 - **Composited graphical UI** with SSE-accelerated alpha blitting and optional Cairo backend.
 - **VM integration** for absolute mouse and automatic display sizing in VirtualBox and VMware Workstation.
 - **Unix-like terminal interface** including a feature-rich terminal emulator and several familiar utilities.
+- **Optional third-party ports** including GCC 10.3, Binutils, SDL1.2, Quake, and more.

 ### Notable Components